 When to go: August to mid November is low season which is ideal for those looking to have as much of the island to themselves as possible.
 From what I can tell, this is precisely the reason you should come to a place like this.

-What will it cost: Bus prices vary depending on where you’re coming from and how far in advance you book it.
+Bus prices vary depending on where you’re coming from and how far in advance you book it.
 A one-way ticket from Tulum booked the day before cost 280 pesos.
-You can buy your return ticket in advance or at the port on Holbox when you finally decide to leave.
+You can buy your return ticket in advance or at the port on Isla Holbox when you finally decide to leave.
 Grab a ticket for the ferry from any of the stands at the port – they all charge the same price of 140 pesos each way.

 An average daily budget of less than 500 pesos will get you a nice place to stay and all the food and beer you need to enjoy the slow pace of island life.

-What to eat: If you like sea food, Holbox is the place for you.
+If you like sea food, Isla Holbox is the place for you.
 There are loads of restaurants in town and along the beach that serve up incredible fresh fish every day.
 Our favourite was a tropical beachfront restaurant adequately named ‘Holbox Dream’.
 It’s a super relaxed atmosphere with loungers and cushions along the beach, and the ceviche and fish tacos are to die for!

 If you’re looking for something cheaper and more authentic, there’s a great little Mexican food place that opens up from 9pm, about 200m down the road from Ida y Vuelta.
 It’s run by friendly locals after the church service each night – be sure to try the salbutes and sopas.